dagster-io/dagster/python_modules/dagster-airflow/README.md

 Note that there is one Airflow task corresponding to each execution step in the pipeline, not to each solid.
 This means that
-Note that we use a single operator, the DagsterOperator, for every execution step
+Note that we use a single operator, the DagsterDockerOperator, for every execution step

 # Testing